Ralph — Work Monitor

 @copilot(if enabled with auto-assign): assignscopilot-swe-agent[bot]so the coding agent picks up work autonomously

 This creates a fully autonomous loop for @copilot — heartbeat triages → assigns → agent works → issue closed → heartbeat finds next issue → repeat.
+For continuous periodic monitoring, use squad watch locally.

 Work-in-Progress Monitoring